 03. Graphic design software

-Some designers swear by software like Photoshop, Sketch or Illustrator, especially those particularly skilled or familiar with tools that offer control down to the pixel.
+Some designers swear by software like Photoshop CC, Sketch or Illustrator CC, especially those particularly skilled or familiar with tools that offer control down to the pixel.
 Graphic design platforms work best if you're aiming for the highest level of realism and visual fidelity.
 And as we explain in our guide to rapid prototyping using Photoshop CC, it may be easier than you think.

 Working in graphic design software gives you access to an almost endless selection of highly defined colours, so if you're working within the restrictions of a rigid and preset colour scheme – for example, under particular branding rules – then these programs may be your best option.
 More than colour options, these programs offer far more visual tools, allowing you to tackle the minutiae of detail.